dotnet/runtime/docs/design/features/native-hosting.md

 In .NET Core 3.0 the function only works if `hostfxr_initialize_for_runtime_config` was used to initialize the host context.
 In .NET 5 the function also works if `hostfxr_initialize_for_dotnet_command_line` was used to initialize the host context.
 Also for .NET 5 it will only be allowed to request `hdt_load_assembly_and_get_function_pointer` or `hdt_get_function_pointer` on a context initialized via `hostfxr_initialize_for_dotnet_command_line`, all other runtime delegates will not be supported in this case.

-All returned runtime delegates use the `__stdcall` calling convention.
+All returned runtime delegates use the `__stdcall` calling convention on x86.

 ### Cleanup
 ``` C